wp-plugins/easy-coming-soon/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easy coming Soon plugin allows you to quickly create a launch / under construction page for your website.
-Collects e-mails and connect with users on Social Networks.
+Collects e-mails and connect with users on Social Network.

 == Description ==